 The marvel to discover the Andean life happens today.
 Today, you’ll hike through the fields full of alpacas and llamas, red mountains, snowy peaks or lakes, and amazing Andean views.

-We pick you up around 4:00 a.m. then we’ll travel 02 and ½ hours on a bus to Pitumarca where you’ll have a delicious breakfast after we continue to K’ayrawiri (4326 mts. /14192 fts.) this is the trailhead where we start the hiking.
+We pick you up around 4:30 a.m.from the Plaza de Armas de Cusco.
+Then, we’ll travel 02 and ½ hours on a bus to Pitumarca where you’ll have a delicious breakfast, then, we continue to K’ayrawiri (4326 mts. /14192 fts.) this is the trailhead where we start the hiking.
 We walk 3 to 4 hours uphill where you will find a beautiful landscape, big mountain and local people with the typical clothes of their daily life, you will find big groups of Alpacas, Llamas and sometimes wild Vicuñas, also small lagoons created by the thaws of the glaciers, once you arrive at the summit (5020 mts. / 16469 Fts.) you will have free time to rest and to take your pictures.
 If you are good and want to continues discovering the marvel of the Andes, we start to go back by a different way, the “Red Valley”, a red mountain soil, they look pretty nice, this will be other three to four hours walk downhill to arrive again in Japura where you will have a comforting lunch, then we will bring you back to Cusco (arrival around 6:30 or 7:30 p.m.)

 Day 7 Saturday: Free day to rest or explore Cusco by yourself